usaid-cs/yesterday-i-learned/biology.md

 1. [Fun fact](https://www.reddit.com/r/todayilearned/comments/59bonw/til_an_owls_eyes_are_so_well_developed_they_are/d97fv4j/): you can see an owl's eyeball [by looking into its ear](https://i.imgur.com/PVCLwiP.jpg).
 And [another](https://whyevolutionistrue.files.wordpress.com/2013/06/pb140038.jpg).
 1. [Hippos are red due to an insect repelling sunscreen they secrete from their skin](http://www.reddit.com/r/todayilearned/comments/57if43/_/)
 1. The [red cornetfish](http://i.imgur.com/WTWQjjZ.jpg) can reach 2m in length.
 1. Prawns have [three pairs of claws](http://i.stack.imgur.com/GyirW.jpg).
 Shrimp have two pairs.
+[Neither are scientific terms](https://en.wikipedia.org/wiki/Shrimp#Shrimp_versus_prawn), and have no definite reference to any taxonomic group.
 1. [Hair greying](https://www.newscientist.com/article/mg20227135-000-grey-hair-may-be-protecting-us-from-cancer/) is caused by hydrogen peroxide build-up in the follicles.
 Reduction in methionine intake is linked to this buildup.
 1. Rabies patients are to fear water so they swallow less spit and bite more, for the purpose of transmission.
 1. [Beetle shells are wings.](https://www.quora.com/Why-do-some-insects-have-2-pairs-of-wings-and-some-have-only-one-pair-What-are-the-pros-and-cons-of-having-2-pairs-versus-1-pair) *Coleoptera* (sheath wings) have the first pair of wings, now a shell, covering the second.